egeozkoc/egeozkoc.github.io/_pages/projects.md

 ![Neural Network](../assets/images/neural_network.jpeg){: width="450px"}

 **Description:** I developed a deep learning project from scratch, using no skeletons and no LLM's, as a part of the Deep Learning course given by Prof. Andreas Maier at FAU Erlangen-Nürnberg.
-- Basic neural network layers, optimization techniques, regularization methods, and recurrent layers are defined.
+- Basic neural network layers, optimization techniques, and regularization methods are defined.
 - These are used implement basic neural network architectures to do classification.
+- The project is fully documented with Google-style docstring.

 [GitHub Repo](https://github.com/egeozkoc/DeepLearning){:target="_blank"}